IOTPaySDK/IOTPay-iOS/README.md

 ```
 Use desensitizedCardInfo.info to easily log out the return data.
 Please check the AddCardSwiftExample or AddCardObjcExample in the examples folder for finished code.
+The SDK only provide TestFields.
+Buttons and ViewControllers are for demo only.
+It's highly recommended to use your own customized button for payment/addCard request and have a loading animation view ready while waiting for network response.

 <a name="2.5"><a/>
 ### 2.5 "Simple Purchase" Option: